Skip to main content

 Five Keys to Growing A Healthy Ficus Tree

 Have you ever wondered how a single Ficus benjamina tree could become a beloved part of your home for decades, thriving and growing alongside your family?
 If you haven’t yet, you might consider the addition of this living, air-purifying companion in your home that not only beautifies your space but also stands the test of time.
 You may know this tree as either a Ficus benjamina or a weeping fig. I have loved growing a ficus tree in my home for 36 years.
 It’s remarkable that I've had this tree for so long.
-How to Grow A Ficus Tree Inside for Decades When thinking about how I managed to keep this indoor ficus tree happy, healthy, and growing strong all these years it boiled down to five key Ficus benjamina plant care tips.
+How to Grow A Ficus Tree Inside for Decades This post includes affiliate links.
+I may receive compensation when you use these links.
+When thinking about how I managed to keep this indoor ficus tree happy, healthy, and growing strong all these years it boiled down to five key Ficus benjamina plant care tips.
 Follow these tips and you can have a happy, healthy ficus tree in your home for many years, too.

 Grandma's Soft and Chewy Date-Filled Cookies

 One of the things I can count on as the Thanksgiving and Christmas seasons arrive each year is a feeling of nostalgia.
-The traditional foods we serve at our family's holiday tables can sure bring out all the feels.
+The traditional foods we serve at our family's holiday tables can surely bring out all the feels.
 Now that it is officially cookie season, we should kick it off with an old-fashioned homemade date-filled cookie recipe.
 This is a soft, tender cookie with dates that is a special, nostalgic, family recipe.
-An Old-Fashioned Date Cookies Recipe This old-fashioned, date-filled cookie was my dad's favorite cookie from his childhood.
-My dad was born in 1932 so this recipe has been around for quite a while.
+An Old-Fashioned Date Cookie Recipe What are old-fashioned date-filled cookies?
+Old-fashioned date-filled cookies are a nostalgic, soft sandwich cookie featuring two rounds of tender sugar cookie dough with a sweet, homemade date jam filling in the center.
+This vintage 1930s recipe is a traditional holiday favorite, prized for its soft texture and the perfect balance of buttery dough and naturally sweet dates.
+This old-fashioned, date-filled cookie was my dad's favorite cookie from his childhood.
+My dad was born in 1932, so this...